Evaluating genetic and environmental bottlenecks in planted and naturally colonised woodlands

 - Draw up actionable recommendations for optimising afforestation activities to help deliver genetically diverse and resilient tree populations.

-The project will provide recommendations on best practice improvements to current tree planting and natural colonisation protocols, including any recommendations to improve current seed sourcing guidelines, record-keeping and propagation.
-The project will also provide a peer review publication and popular press outputs to communicate findings to a range of audiences.
+- The project will provide recommendations on best practice improvements to current tree planting and natural colonisation protocols, including any recommendations to improve current seed sourcing guidelines, record-keeping and propagation.

 Share this project on social media